k8spatterns/katacoda/21-Controller/03-create-controller.md

+You probably already guess it, there will be an _Sidecar_ running in the Pod, in addition to the container which runs this script.
+This _Sidecar_, or better _Ambassador_ (both are patterns described elsewhere) proxies the real API server form localhost and port 8001.
+We will see the _Ambassador_ setup in the next step in nore detail.

 While you are reading this we are starting a simple single node Kubernetes cluster for you.
 Please be patient and wait until the `launch.sh` script has finished.

 Now let's create a simple Deployment which defines a _liveness_ and _readiness_ probe.